What is TMD?

 Temporomandibular joint disorders (TMD), commonly referred to as “TMJ”, are quite common.

-Women of child bearing years are the most affected, but temporomandibular disorders can affect men, and children.
+Women of child bearing years are the most affected, but temporomandibular disorders can affect men, woman, and children of all ages.
 The most common clinical symptoms of temporomandibular disorders include:

 - Pain in the jaw joint and surrounding structures

 - Popping or clicking in the jaw joints